India: Tax raids expose government's media intimidation | DW | 27.07.2021

-Raids on the Dainik Bhaskar newspaper and Bharat Samachar television network have sparked accusations of intimidation from a government angry with the media's response to its handling of the pandemic.
+Raids on the Dainik Bhaskar newspaper and Bharat Samachar television network have sparked accusations of intimidation by a government angry with the media's response to its handling of the pandemic.

 Dainik Bhaskar's offices were raided for tax purposes but critics have suggested darker arts were at play